 The Hebron Open Space Land Acquisition Committee, formed by Town Ordinance on June 4, 1998, consists of seven members including one representative for each of the following Boards or Commissions: Board of Selectmen and Finance, and the Planning and Zoning, Parks and Recreation and Conservation Commissions.
-Two members from the public also serve on the Committee.
+Three members from the public also serve on the Committee.
 The Committee is charged with the responsibility of evaluating and recommending open space land purchases to the Board of Selectmen.

 The Ordinance also created a Hebron Open Space Land Acquisition Fund, to be used for preservation and acquisition of open space.
 The Fund is financed primarily by an annual appropriation of up to ½ of a mil as approved in the town budget.
 Land Acquisition funds are also derived from fees received by the Town in lieu of open space dedications required with subdivision applications, from state grants and from voluntary contributions.
 Open Space land can be acquired or preserved through direct purchase by the Town, by the acquisition of conservation easements or by the purchase of development rights.